 Cardiac arrest is the leading cause of death in the United States.
 Per the American Heart Association (AHA), more than 400,000 cardiac arrests occur outside of a hospital each year.
 The survivability of one of these events is less than 10%.
-However, these rates are increasing dramatically in communities where immediate by-standard CPR is performed and an AED is readily available to be deployed.
+However, these rates are increasing dramatically in communities where immediate by-standard CPR is performed and an automated external defibrillator (AED) is readily available to be deployed.

 AEDs Save Lives

-AEDs are especially important because for every minute a person is in cardiac arrest without defibrillation, they lose 10% survivability.
+AEDs are especially important because for every minute a person is in cardiac arrest without defibrillation, they lose 10% of their chance of survival.

 If a person collapses in the workplace and immediate CPR is administered immediately while another person prepares the AED and administers the “shock” – if this happens within three minutes of collapse, they have a 70% chance of survival with a good neurological outcome.
 If that same person collapses in the workplace and immediate CPR is administered but they are not defibrillated with an AED for 8 minutes, they are down to a 20% chance of survival with a positive neurological outcome.

 We work with companies to identify how many AEDs they need for their building layout and employee structure and offer the devices for lease or purchase.